mogarz32/LoadSwitch/README.md

 * Allow users to add up to 4 more panels (2 players with play/pause and toggle buttons).

-* Create single, external volume control (max volume for toggled player)
+* Create a playlist that allows users to load in multiple videos

 * Create dropdown menu with Fire Emblem tracks for selection.
 Tracks populate in left and right boxes when selected.

+* Create single, external volume control (max volume for toggled player)

 * Introduce fade in/fade out when toggling between players

+* Save webpage state for users (user profiles?)

 * Allow multiple users into a session